-The Security Register Lock Bit (LB) is a volatile/non-volatile One Time Program (OTP) bit in the Status Register-2(S10) that provide the write protect control and status to the Security Registers.
+The Security Register Lock Bits (LB) are non-volatile One Time Program (OTP) bits in Status Register-2(S2) that provide the write protect control and status to the Security Registers.
 The default state of LB is 0, Security Registers are unlocked.
 LB can be set to 1 individually using the Write Status Register instruction.
-LB are One Time Programmable (OTP), once it's set to 1, the corresponding 4x256-Byte Security Register will become read-only permanently.
+LB are One Time Programmable (OTP), once it's set to 1, the

-8.2.4 Quad Enable (QE)
+8.2.4 Quad Enable (QE) - Non-Volatile Writable

-The Quad Enable (QE) bit is a volatile/non-volatile read/write bit in the status register (S9) that allows Quad SPI operation.
+The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that allows Quad SPI operation.
 When the QE bit is set to a 0 state (factory default), the /WP pin and /HOLD are enabled.
 When the QE bit is set to a 1, the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.